Florida Elder Law Attorney and Estate Mediation Lawyer for Florida

-Helping Families Resolve Differences in Palm Beach, St. Lucie, Martin, Broward, Okeechobee Counties and the Surrounding Areas
+Helping Families Resolve Differences in Port St. Lucie, Boynton Beach, Palm Beach Gardens, and the Surrounding Communities.

 Family members in conflict over the care of an aging loved one, or over the estate of a deceased loved one, can often resolve their differences through elder law mediation by retaining a Florida elder law attorney and/or an estate mediation lawyer.
 Keeping the dispute out of the court system can save money, time and aggravation, and may prevent already frayed family relationships from undergoing further, possibly irreparable damage.

-A professional mediator is not a decision maker, but rather a skilled and sensitive facilitator who makes sure that all parties have their say.
+A professional mediator is not a decision-maker but rather a skilled and sensitive facilitator who makes sure that all parties have their say.
 The role of a mediator is to help facilitate a solution agreeable to all parties.

 Typically, elder law mediation will involve adult children in conflict over the care, or the estate, of a parent.
 As a Florida elder law attorney with decades of experience and a former litigator, Mr. Karp helps resolve a variety of specific differences, including (but not limited to):

 - Where will the parent live?
 At home?
 In a nursing home?

 - What kind of care does the parent need?

 - How should the parent’s money be managed?
 Who will manage it?

 - Who makes health care decisions for the parent?

 - Is a guardianship necessary?
 Who should the guardian be?